All major tax inventives and subsidies you need to be aware of when starting a business in France.

 1) F can still benefit from the JEI status until the 31st of December 2024 because,

-1. The company has filed the JEI before it being acquired by M,
+1. The company filed the JEI before it being acquired by M,

-2. It is a SME under the European definition (the parent company and the subsidiary company employ together less than 250 people),
+2. It is an SME under the European definition (the parent company and the subsidiary company employ together less than 250 people),

-3. It is owned by more than 50% by physical persons and venture capital funds,
+3. It is over 50% owned by physical persons and venture capital funds,

 4. R&D expenses represent 843 K€ (405+158 x 1,50), which is far above the threshold of 15% of the total charges.